Skip to contents

 Our goal in this segment is to group and summarize the observations we saved previously, calculate the stickiness metric, and display the results.

-Reminder. midfielddata datasets are for practice, not research.
+Reminder. midfielddata is for practice, not research.

 Load data